-- A quarterly, semester or grading period examination missed as a result of a suspension shall be made up on the first day on which the student returns to school after the period of suspension terminates. - b) Course work missed during a period of suspension shall be made up within two school days following the return to school. - c) Students will NOT be permitted to make up quizzes or examinations other than those listed in paragraph (a) which are missed as a result of suspension, nor will they be permitted to make up work which relates to a class participation grade during a period of suspension.
+- b) Course work missed during a period of suspension shall be made up within two school days following the return to school. - c) Students will NOT be permitted to make up quizzes or examinations - d) other than those listed in paragraph (a) which are missed as a result of suspension, nor will they be permitted to make up work which relates to a class participation grade during a period of suspension.